sypets/TYPO3CMS-Reference-Typoscript/Documentation/Functions/OptionSplit.rst

 :ts:`optionSplit` is the codename of a very tricky - but very useful! - function and functionality.
-It is primarily used with the menu objects where it is enable for MANY properties.
+It is primarily used with the menu objects where it is enabled for MANY properties.
 This make :ts:`optionSplit` really powerful.

 So let's take an example from menu building.
 As a result all A-tags generated from this definition will have the `class` attribute